 It goes straight to the source of the problem within the brain that regulates hunger and what the body does when it thinks that it needs more food.
 This drug goes to the hypothalamus part of the brain to tell it to stop sending out hunger signals.
-Essentially, it releases nor-epinephrine, a neurotransmitter that will tell the brain food is not needed by triggering what is known as the ‘flight or fight’ response.
+Essentially, it releases norepinephrine, a neurotransmitter that will tell the brain food is not needed by triggering what is known as the ‘flight or fight’ response.
 Many times, those who are obese are getting hunger signals for reasons other than a real need for food.
-This allows a dieter to have more control over what they eat and it may also encourage them to more forward with other aspects of weight loss like exercise and better food choices over all.
+This allows a dieter to have more control over what they eat and it may also encourage them to move forward with other aspects of weight loss like exercise and better food choices overall.

 How Phentermine works can also be answered by explaining that this drug triggers the release of small amounts of adrenaline and epinephrine in the brain.
-When this happens, the body can begin to breakdown stored fat reserves and may trigger small surges in metabolism.
-Those things can help, but are not the reason that people rely on Phentermine when they want help controlling hunger so they can lose weight.
+When this happens, the body can begin to break down stored fat reserves and may trigger small surges in metabolism.
+Those things can help but are not the reason that people rely on Phentermine when they want help controlling hunger so they can lose weight.

 Frequently Asked Questions